ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 ## 💡 Dataset Overview

 We will be utilizing two datasets, __train__ and __test__, for our analysis.
-Both datasets contain over 9.5 million rows of data, and data preprocessing will be applied to both to ensure consistency and accuracy in the model's performance.
+Both datasets contain over 9.5 million rows of data, and data preprocessing was applied to both datasets to ensure consistency and accuracy in the model's performance.

 You can download the dataset from the following link:

 [Download Dataset](https://drive.google.com/drive/folders/18vt2lkf69MggXitrTSn9qnZ8s-ToeKcH)

 The dataset is structured into three hierarchies: